equinor/webviz-config/CONTRIBUTING.md

 *   You add the argument `app` to your `__init__` function.
-This is a special argument name which will *not* be originating from the user configuration file, but rather automatically given to the container by the core functionality of `webviz-config`.
+This is a special argument name which will *not* be originating from the user configuration file, but rather automatically given to the plugin by the core functionality of `webviz-config`.

 *   You add a class function `set_callbacks` which contains the different callbacks to add.
-This function is called from the `__init__` function, such that the callbacks are set when the container instance is created.
+This function is called from the `__init__` function, such that the callbacks are set when the plugin instance is created.

-*   Since the components are reusable (i.e. a user can use the container multiple times within the same application), the container IDs mentioned in the `@app.callback(...)` decorator needs to be unique.
+*   Since the components are reusable (i.e. a user can use the plugin multiple times within the same application), the plugin IDs mentioned in the `@app.callback(...)` decorator needs to be unique.
 One simple way of ensuring this is to create unique IDs in the `__init__` function using [uuid.uuid4()](https://docs.python.org/3/library/uuid.html#uuid.uuid4),